 Frequently Asked Questions on Admissions and the Application Process.

 The following is a list of frequently asked questions about how to apply to IST Austria.
+For general information on the PhD admissions process, please refer to the PhD admissions page.
 For general questions on the PhD program, see also the PhD program FAQ.

 PhD Admissions FAQ